m-radomski/scheduler/README.md

 To move around inside a focused window use the `Tab` key, your mouse or the arrow keys, for confirming use the `Enter` key.
 To switch focus between windows on the Search Page press `Ctrl + Space`.
+When you are in the schedule of a certain line on a certain stop you can go to the next or previous stops schedule by pressing `Ctrl + N` for *Next* or `Ctrl + P` for *Previous*.
 If you wish to update your database you can press `Ctrl + R`, it will download the lastest version of the schedule from the web.

 Once you searched for something, you are now controlling the connections list.